-- Demeaning - The abuser attacks the victim’s character and humiliates her in front of family and friends.
-The abuser makes the victim believe that her thoughts and feelings are invalid, and that she is not authorized to make any decisions unless she consults him first.
+- Demeaning – The abuser attacks the victim’s character and humiliates the other in front of family and friends.
+The abuser makes the victim believe that his/her thoughts and feelings are invalid, and that she is not authorized to make any decisions unless she consults him first.

 - Gaslighting – The abuser provides false information or denies accounts of previous abuse in an attempt to make the victim doubt her own memory.
 This crazy-making usually takes the form of a violent argument one night, and a harmonious relationship the next day.
 The abuser attempts to make the victim believe that things are not happening the way she truly perceives.

-- Isolating - The victim often feels guilty about spending time with friends and family, or doing any activity that does not include the abuser.
-He often convinces the victim that other people in her life don’t like or care for her the way he does, even suggesting that they side with him about her flaws.
-He may say negative things about the people she cares about in a effort to deter her from nurturing other relationships.
-Any display of emotion by the victim related to someone else, such grieving after the death of a loved one, helping a friend in need, or being available during a family crisis infuriates the abuser.
-Employers may pressure employees to shun or isolate other coworkers simply because he or she does not like that person.
+- Isolating – The victim often feels guilty about spending time with friends and family, or doing any activity that does not include the abuser.
+The abuser often convinces the victim that other people in her life don’t like or care for him/her the way the abuser does, even suggesting that they side with them about their mate’s flaws.
+Saying negative things about the people the victim cares about in an effort to deter him/her from nurturing other relationships is common.
+Any display of emotion shown by the victim related to someone else, such as grieving after the death of a loved one, helping a friend in need, or being available during a family crisis infuriates the abuser.
+Employers may pressure employees to shun or isolate other co workers simply because he/she does not like that person.
 Failure to comply could likely result in torment for the victim.

-- Criticizing - The victim just cannot do anything right in the eyes of the abuser.
-No matter what good she does at home, in the workplace, or in the community, the abuser accentuates the negative.
-He may acknowledge accomplishments, only to follow up with a complete list of her shortcomings.
-Eventually, the victim begins to devalue her own worth, growing accustomed to the negative picture the abuser has painted of her.
+- Criticizing – The victim just cannot do anything right in the eyes of the abuser.
+No matter what good is done at home, in the workplace, or in the community, the abuser accentuates the negative.
+The abuser may acknowledge accomplishments, only to follow up with a complete list of the victim’s shortcomings.
+Eventually, the victim begins to devalue his/her own worth, growing accustomed to the negative picture the abuser has painted.

-- Blaming - If the victim should strike up the nerve to confront the abuser about his behavior, he will go to great lengths to convince her that all of his outbursts are her fault.
-He may say things like, “I would’t have to fuss if you would just do what I tell you to do!”
-He might also suggest that, “If you weren’t such a sorry excuse for a wife/secretary/mother (insert other titles here), I would spend more time with you!”
+- Blaming – If the victim should strike up the nerve to confront the abuser about this behavior, he/she will go to great lengths to convince them that all of his outbursts are their fault.
+For instance, he/she may say things like, “I would’t have to fuss if you would just do what I tell you to do!”
+It might also be suggested that, “If you weren’t such a sorry excuse for a wife/secretary/father (insert other titles here), I would spend more time with you!”
 Thirty seconds into a conversation about the abuser’s behavior, the story is flipped, and the topic has shifted onto how the victim has caused it all.

-- The Silent Treatment - The abuser punishes the victim for doing or saying something “wrong.”
-This type of psychological abuse may continue until the victim changes her behavior by apologizing to the abuser (even if she did not create the conflict), begging for forgiveness, or promising not do make the abuser angry again.
+- The Silent Treatment – The abuser punishes the victim for doing or saying something “wrong.”
+This type of psychological abuse may continue until the victim changes her behavior by apologizing to the abuser (even if one did not create the conflict), begging for forgiveness, or promising not to make the abuser angry again.